abtieku/group4-project/README.md

 ## Data Cleaning and Analysis

-Python Pandas,sklearn, and tensorflow libraries will be used to clean the data,perform an exploratory analysis, and build our Machine learning models.
+Python Pandas, sklearn, and tensorflow libraries will be used to clean the data,perform an exploratory analysis, and build our Machine learning models.

 ## Database Storage

 PostgreSQL is where data is stored and is hosted on the Google Cloud Platform.
+SQL Alchemy is used to connect to the database.

 ## Requirements.txt
-We set up a requirements.txt file in the root folder.
+We set up a requirements.txt file in the main folder.
 This file contains what packages and libraries are needed to successfully run the code.

 ## Dashboard

 Tableau will be used to create interactive dashboards.
+The interactive elements include being able to select or de-select 10 states in these charts:

+- Top locations
+- Restaurant categories (American Traditional, Italian, Japanese, etc)
+- Restaurant categories with review ratings
+- Attributes contributing to review ratings

 [Link to Tableau Visualization](https://public.tableau.com/profile/shanu.joseph#!/vizhome/RestaurantBusinessAnalysis/Story1?publish=yes)